yagizdkurt/ESP32_WolfEngine/README.md

 ## ✨ What It Can Do

+- 🖥️ **Faster creative iteration (SDL3)** — Test and tune gameplay on desktop before deploying to hardware.
+- 🎮 **Optimized for embedded systems** — Boots fast, updates smoothly, and feels responsive.
-- 🎮 **GameObject & Component system** — component-based GameObjects with a clean `Start()` / `Update()` lifecycle.
-Transform is built in, attach components to build your dreams.
+- 🎮 **GameObject + Component architecture** — Component-based objects with a clean `Start()` / `Update()` lifecycle.
-- 🖼️ **Sprite rendering** — palette-indexed pixel art with rotation, layer-based draw order, and automatic registration with the renderer.
-Four snap rotations (0°, 90°, 180°, 270°) applied per-pixel at draw time with zero matrix math overhead.
-Sprites outside the visible area are culled before drawing.
+- 🖼️ **Sprite rendering** — 90° rotations, layer sorting, camera-aware culling, and predictable draw order for crisp pixel visuals on small displays.
-- 🎬 **Animation** — frame-by-frame sprite animation via the `Animator` component.
-Supports pause, resume, runtime frame swapping, and configurable playback speed — all at zero heap cost.
+- 🎬 **Animations** — frame-by-frame animation with pause/resume, runtime frame swapping, and configurable frame timing.
-- 🎨 **Palette system** — 5 built-in palettes (Grayscale, Warm, Cool, GameBoy, Sunset), each with 31 usable colors.
-Swap palettes at runtime for damage flash, color variants, day/night effects — it's just a pointer swap.
-Custom palettes are supported!
+- 🎨 **Palettes** — 5 customizable palettes with runtime swapping for effects like hit flash, day/night transitions, and scene mood changes.
-- 🕹️ **Input & Multiplayer** — up to 4 simultaneous local controllers, each independently configured with its own buttons, joystick, and I2C expander.
-Buttons via direct GPIO or expanders (PCF8574, PCF8575, MCP23017), analog joystick with calibration and dead zone, software debouncing built in.
-- 🔊 **Sound** — supports 2 seperate buzzers for music and sfx.
-Has note system built in.
-Using PWM to generate 8bit style musics and sfx.
-Looping and callbacks included!
-- 💾 Save/Load System (EEPROM) — More info at modules section.
+- 🕹️ **Flexible controller inputs** — supports GPIO and I2C expanders, with joystick calibration, deadzone handling, and software debouncing.
+- 👥 **Multiplayer (up to 4)** — multiple players can jump in and play together on the same setup.
-- 📷 **Camera** — smooth follow targeting, configurable follow speed, zoom, and world↔screen coordinate conversion.
-Sprites outside the visible area are culled before drawing.
+- 📷 **Camera system** — smooth follow behavior, world-to-screen conversion, and visibility-aware rendering.
-- 🖥️ **UI system** — text labels anchored to a dedicated UI region at the bottom of the screen.
-Dirty-flag system means the UI region is only redrawn and flushed when something actually changes.
-- ⚡ **Partial screen flush** — when the UI hasn't changed, only the game region is sent over SPI.
-Less data, faster frames.
-- 🔌 **Custom display driver** — built-in ST7735 support out of the box, but the renderer talks to a `DisplayDriver` interface.
-Swap in your own driver for any display you like.
+- 🔊 **Dual-channel audio system** — PWM-based music and SFX with looping and callback support.
-- 🧠 **Flash-friendly memory model** — sprite pixel data and palettes live in flash as `constexpr` arrays.
-Zero RAM cost for graphics data.
+- 🧠 **Flash-friendly asset model** — sprites, palettes, and settings are stored in flash to preserve RAM.
-- 🧩 **Module System** — optional engine subsystems you opt into at compile time.
-Pay only for what you use.
+- 🖥️ **Anchored UI layout** — constructor-based UI with anchored layout and hierarchical rendering.
+- 🧰 **Display-driver abstraction** — ST7735 for esp32, SDL3 for desktop and custom driver support for all your other screens.
+- 🧩 **Compile-time module system** — include only the systems you need and keep the binary lean.

 ## 🧩 Current Modules
-- 💾 Save/Load System (EEPROM) — flexible EEPROM-backed persistence with support for custom partition tables.
-Define your own data layouts using structs, and let the SaveLoadManager handle serialization and deserialization automatically.
-Designed for predictable memory usage and fast access, with full control over how and where your data is stored.
+- 💾 **EEPROM Save/Load module** — Compile-time typed slots and integrity validation.

 ---